lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-Requires a database router in order to control which models are migrated on which schemas.
+Requires a database router in order to control which models are migrated on which schemas:

 ```python
 class SemiIsolatedTenantsRouter: